GryPTonite/KnowledgeBase/README.md

 #### Loose Coupling
 As mentioned above Client code is totally independent with Server code.
 So a web service is a language independent way of communication or in other words I can create a service in .NET and a Java or PHP client application just as much as .net client can access it.
 #### Easy Deployment
-Same as a web application all you need is IIS or equivalent to host your service however, a Restful
+Same as a web application all you need is IIS or equivalent to host your service however, a Restful Web API can be hosted in other host severs
 #### Multiple Versions
  Can be running at the same time.
 Note multiple versions in this sense means it could be a new service with the exact same endpoints (methods) or additional overloads or methods.
 With this you have to take into consideration are you bug fixing for all clients or would a new method with a different outcome for a different client suffice or as a convention create a whole new service as more than one method will be changing.

 3. What are different types of Web Services?
-<br />There are two types of web services
+ There are two types of web services

  * SOAP: Runs on SOAP Protocol and uses XML for transition of data
  * Restful: Is an architectural style (by that I mean it can be configured to use different protocols and different message formats)